mitologistka/spotify-churn-analysis/README.md

 </table>
 </div>
 We based on informations about 8000 people in 16-59 age with avg listening time at 2,5h per day whose listen minumum 1 song per day. if we will look at the dashborad we can se 26% on churn rate 26% what is really high churn usually is below 7%.
-Churn rate isn't really debends of gender because parts of the donut chart are quite eqqual.
-It similar in device chart it visial mobile users are more used to churn 1% point
+Churn rate isn't really debends of gender because parts of the donut chart are quite eqqual similar situations in device churn rate because it's only 1-2% differences.

 ---